 Companies can also raise capital by issuing debt securities.
 An individual who owns a corporate bond is a bondholder who receives interest payments from the company.
 Bonds are typically issued in $1000 increments are have a fixed rate of interest attached to it.
 Because bonds trade actively in the open market their prices can fluctuate, however, if held to maturity, the bondholder receives the full face amount of the bond.

-Real estate: In recent years, real estate has become less of a sure thing as investments, however, over the long term, they can still be a good hedge against inflation.
+Real estate: In recent years, real estate has become less of a sure thing as investments, however, over the long term, they can still be a potential hedge against inflation.
 Investments such as Real Estate Investment Trusts (REIT) make it possible for smaller investors to participate in various sectors of real estate.
-Similar to mutual funds, REITs, invest in a portfolio of properties in either the commercial market or multi-family residential market.
+REITs, invest in a portfolio of properties in either the commercial market or multi-family residential market.

 All of these investments entail market risk which means there is always the possibility of selling an investment for less than its purchase price.
 Investors should fully understand their own tolerance for risk and should only consider investing as a long-term proposition.
 Market risk can be reduced through a well-conceived, broadly-diversified investment strategy consisting of multiple asset classes.
 Working together, we can help you identify your investment objectives and risk profile in order to create a customized, long-term investment plan.